-The Kingdom of Cambodia, an incredible place with incredible sights but is also hiding many secrets.
+The Kingdom of Cambodia, an incredible place with incredible sights, is hiding many secrets.
 A visit to the wondrous Angkor temples is a must but don’t forget other exciting destinations that contain thousands of interesting things waiting for you to discover like Phnom Penh or Sihanoukville.
-Take a look at some of Cambodia tour & vacation ideas below and you can tailor them to your taste.

-The best time to go to Cambodia is during the dry season – from November to early April – when the temperatures average between 68F and 82F and second to that – from May to October with temperatures averaging 75F to 90F.
+The best time to visiting Cambodia is during the dry season – from November to early April – when the temperatures average between 68F and 82F and second to that – from May to October with temperatures averaging 75F to 90F.

 The rest of April and all of May see temperatures hover around 100F with high humidity.
 One note: April 13th through 15th is the New Year celebration and festivals of all types are to be found across the country– no matter how rural.